 The spectral resolution of ISGRI has been measured during pre-flight tests on the engineering model, as well as in-flight.
-Resolutions of 9% at 60 keV (W fluorescence) and 4.6% at 511 keV have been measured from in-flight spectra.
-These results are in perfect agreement with the pre-flight measurements and show the stability of the instrument, even after disturbing events such as solar flares.
-Figure 11 shows the PICsIT spectral resolution, as determined in-flight.
-The in-flight data show no degradation or changes in the PICsIT spectral performance.
+Resolutions of 9% at 60 keV (W fluorescence) and 4.6% at 511 keV have been measured from early in-flight spectra (17% at 60 keV in 2014).
+Figure 11 shows the earlier spectral resolution determined in-flight.